Illinois Joining Forces

 Hastings’ public service career began with his election to the Board of Trustees for High School District 230 and then as vice president of the board.
 Hastings also served as co-chair of the district’s finance and education committees.

-Hastings earned a master’s degree in business administration with honors from the University of Illinois and is working toward completion of his jurist doctor degree from John Marshall Law School in Chicago.
+Hastings earned a master’s degree in business administration with honors from the University of Illinois and completed his jurist doctor degree from John Marshall Law School in Chicago.

 Before his time in the Senate, Righter was a State’s Attorney’s Appellate Prosecutor’s Office and Drug Crimes Prosecutor from 1992-1997 and is still currently a Partner at Geisler, Weaver, and Righter.
 He received his Bachelor of Science in Accounting from Eastern Illinois University in 1988 and earned his Jurist Doctorate from St. Louis University School of Law in 1991.